 63. Shine or Go Crazy

 The series is also called Shine or Be Mad.
 Wang So, a Goryeo prince, was born with the name “Shine.”

 Shin Yul is a woman hailing from the Balhae kingdom and believed to have the powers of an oracle.

 A prince who suffered vile remarks because of a cursed prophecy finds himself attracted to a former princess from a fallen kingdom who faces death because of her fate to become the light of another kingdom.

 Their love is at a point of either shining or flaming out.
 (Source: MBC)

 64. My Sassy Girl

-A love story of a cold city scholar Gyun Woo, who’s known as “Joseon’s national treasure”, and the sassy princess Hye Myung in a Joseon Dynasty era.
+A love story of a cold city scholar Gyun Woo, known as “Joseon’s national treasure”, and the sassy princess Hye Myung in the Joseon Dynasty era.
 (Source: IMDb)

 65. Saimdang, Memoir of Colors